 Being able to withstand 3000 PSI means that this braided textile hose can work with both electric and gas-powered pressure washers.

 This is a fantastic medium-duty level hose.
+If you find your craftsman won’t start check this article out.

 - It is kink and abrasion-resistant, making it very durable